Yes, Chris is a Jewish Name

 At times, I’ve considered abandoning my given name in favor of my Hebrew name to better fit in with the Jewish world, but I’ve decided that isn’t the path for me.
 Why?
 Because when one becomes Jewish, so does every part of them – including their birth name.

 Contrary to what some might think, you define your name – and not the other way around.
-I identify as a person who is Jewish, black, queer, etc. All of these descriptors and more determine who I am, as do both Chris and Chaim Ezra, the name my parents gave me and the name I gave myself.
+I identify as a person who is Jewish, black, bisexual, etc. All of these descriptors and more determine who I am, as do both Chris and Chaim Ezra, the name my parents gave me and the name I gave myself.

 Some people have told me that to live a “fully” Jewish life, I must abandon the name Chris, which has connotations to another religion and is therefore treif (unkosher).
 To that, I pose the question: Would you say that to Ruth?
 As Judaism’s archetypal convert, she kept her Moabite (Jordanian) name instead of going with one that sounded “more Jewish,” and yet she was still openly welcomed into our Tribe and remains one of our most important figures.